GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by Stereotype [SAF_SystemFunction](../../stereotypes.md#SAF_SystemFunction)

-A System Function in SAF
+A System Function
  * accepts input from the system boundary
  * exposes its output at the system boundary
  * changes the system's state/mode
  * is dependent of system's state/mode
-A SAF System Function does not need to have observable output, when it changes the systems state in a way that is observable by other system functions.
-A SAF System Function does not need to accept any input from the system boundary, when it is dependent from system state, which in turn is changeable by other system functions.
+Note: A System Function does not need to have observable output, when it changes the systems state in a way that is observable by other system functions.
+Furthermore, a System Function does not need to accept any input from the system boundary, when it is dependent from system state, which in turn is changeable by other System Functions.
 ## System Of Interest
 An abstract element representing the SOI.
 Base for specific perspectives on SOI (logical , physical)
 ## System Partial Function